 A main challenge of the project is to bridge the 'world and language' of experts and the citizens.
-A separate campaign enables messaging for a wider audience, called "Let it Flow".
-The term and look and feel is consistent for different audiences, whilst the messages and channels can be more audience specific.
-Therefore, an important part of the content of the external communication is based on the "Let it flow" campaign.
-It has a consistent visual standard for communication.
+A separate campaign will enable messaging for a wider audience, called "Let it Flow".
+The term, look and feel will be consistent for different audiences, whilst the messages and channels can be more audience specific.
+Therefore, an important part of the content of the external communication will be based on the "Let it flow" campaign.
+It will have a consistent visual standard for communication.
 The communication campaign aims to connect with the target audiences and inspire action, participation and innovation.
 The campaign is also ensuring the consistent use of social media hashtags, communication style, use of visuals, video and overall communication to interact with the target audiences.

-AMBER was introduced as a new name/brand.
-The link with AMBER and the let it flow campaign ensures that the communication will further both brand awareness of the AMBER project and outreach by using the "let it Flow" theme.
-Communication of AMBER will often include a link to the "Let it Flow" theme, for example, the slogan in combination with the logo, or social media posts with #letitflow.
-The Let it Flow theme always has to be combined with the AMBER logo and/or textual explanation.
+AMBER is a new name/brand and therefore it had to be introduced.
+The link with AMBER and the "Let it Flow" campaign ensures that the communication will cover both brand awareness of the AMBER project and outreach by using the same "Let it Flow" theme.
+Communication of AMBER will often include a link to the "Let it Flow" theme (e.g. slogan in combination with logo) or social posts with #letitflow.
+The "Let it Flow" theme always has to be combined with the AMBER logo and/or textual explanation.

-3.3.1 Communication Style
+3.3.2 Communication Style

-The main goal for the Let it Flow campaign is to engage with the target audiences.
-To successfully maintain dialogue with both the general audience and other target audiences, the campaign has to communicate to each of them in a specific way.
+The main goal for the "Let it Flow" campaign is to engage with the target audiences.
+To successfully start a dialogue with both the general audience and other target audiences, the campaign has to communicate to each of them in specific ways.